TweekHaxball/Haxball-Bot/README.md

 # Commands
-!discord - Sends Discord Link
+!discord - Sends Discord Link To Chat

 !admin - Sends message to a discord channel "<playername> Calling For An Admin"